bigattichouse/bitvector_research/README.md

+TL;DR:  Clone the repo. run `make` .. it'll build and run both tests and you'll see the timing comparison

+***

 Years ago I created ![VSDB, a vectorspace database](https://github.com/bigattichouse/vectorspace) for document similarity search and clustering.
 I'm slowly working on reorganizing it into a RAG tool for LLMs, which includes rethinking some things about it operates, and deciding if I want to continue to work on it in C, or switch to a newer language.
 The beast was built organinically as I learned about term vectorspaces, so it's a bit of a hot mess for anyone.
 I mostly use it for research.